shannonbux/shannon-soper-portfolio/src/pages/job-hunt-2024/index.md

 This is bad news for everyone.
 These more senior folks will chafe at the constraints of more junior roles.
 If and when the job market ever improves, they will leave their roles for something better.

-I’m not sure why hiring managers are still hiring them.
-It’s probably hard to resist the temptation of “getting more bang for your buck,” yet experienced managers have told me in the past that it’s important not to hire someone overqualified.
+Because of these disadvantages of hiring overqualified folks, I’m not sure why hiring managers are still hiring them.
+It’s probably hard to resist the temptation of “getting more bang for your buck."

 ## Asking the hiring manager for feedback

 I’ve asked for feedback every time I got rejected from a role.
 Recruiters almost always make up something generic like “use more keywords in your resume.”
 I don’t think they ask the hiring manager for feedback.
 They are just guessing.

-I’d only trust a resume/portfolio review if you pay an experienced person to review it for you, or someone with hiring experience offers to review it for you.
+I’d only trust a resume/portfolio review if you pay an experienced person to review it for you, or someone with hiring experience offers to review it for you (even if they are a recruiter, they can be more candid with you since you're not actually applying to a real job but just asking for feedback).

 ## Feedback is a clue about the organization’s true needs

 I’ve had three hiring managers give me feedback.
-Much more useful than feedback from recruiters.

 ## What feedback did I get?
 Early in my career, I intended to get into UX Research roles.
-I got lucky enough to arrange an informational interview with a manager at [Stripe](https://stripe.com/).
-When I got on the call, it was clear she did not want to be there, and I floundered and doubted the questions I prepared (I had no idea how to do an informational interview and had just made my best guess).
-Thankfully, she gave me good feedback on my application by bluntly telling me I basically wouldn't get hired as a UX Researcher since I hadn't done it in academia.
-Though it stung and I wish she would have acted happier to help and used a warmer tone, it changed my career trajectory towards product design and I'm grateful for that.
+I arranged an informational interview with a UX Research Manager at [Stripe](https://stripe.com/).
+Stripe's design organization has an excellent reputation.
+When I got on the call, it was clear this manager did not want to be there, and I floundered and doubted the questions I prepared (I had no idea how to do an informational interview and had just made my best guess).
+Thankfully, she gave me good feedback on my goal to get a UX Research role by bluntly telling me I wouldn't get hired as a UX Researcher since I didn't have a degree in it and didn't write reports that matched the rigors of academia.
+I had been doing scrappy UX Research at startups, and I was really good at it.
+But bigger companies need UX Researchers who know how to make sure customers aren't getting messaged too often, run airtight studies that meet the standards of confidentiality, etc.

+Though this feedback stung and I wish she would have acted happier to help and used a warmer tone, it changed my career trajectory.
+I told my brother-in-law, a Product Manager at Google, about this experience and he encouraged me to pivot towards product design, since it's more of a craft.
+If you can show that you created designs that produce good results, no one cares if you have a degree.
+I'm grateful for these bits of guidance, because I still get to do a lot of UX Research AND ship designs and watch the results!

 Recently, I’ve been messaging hiring managers on LinkedIn whenever I find out they aren’t making me an offer.
 I’m paying for the lowest tier of LinkedIn, which allows me to message people I’m not connected to yet.
 This has worked out better than reaching out via email.
 Maybe they feel more comfortable giving feedback via a non-work channel.

 ## One person forgot most of my presentation
 One hiring manager who gave me feedback 2 days after my presentation seemed to have completely forgotten one of the two projects I presented.
-This is either evidence of them not paying attention for some reason or my presentation not being memorable enough.
-Maybe both.
 They also said they wanted someone who displayed more evidence of collaboration.
 Tragically, that is one of my superpowers.
 And they didn’t ask me any questions about it during the interviews.

 I took time to reflect.
 What could I learn from his feedback?